swagath26/swagath26/README.md

 ## About Me
 - 🎯 I'm a Software Developer in progress...
-- 🌱 Currently learning Flutter
+- 🌱 Currently doing React projects
 - 👯 Open to Work & Collaboration

 ## Languages and Tools: